zzhang82/web422/notes/week07-draft.md

 3. Services
 4. Forms

+Do I assume that there was four (4) assignments remaining?
+(A5, A6, A7, and A8?)

-There were originally five (5) assignments to be done.
-Realistically, that's not possible.
-So, I propose that we do four (4) smaller assignments.
+If yes, then I propose that we do smaller assignments.
 Each will be a week in length.
-Introduce it in the Tuesday lecture class/session.
-Maybe some part of it can be checked/verified in the Thursday computer-lab class/session (but maybe not).
+Introduce each in the Tuesday lecture class/session.
+Maybe some part of it can be checked/verified in the Thursday computer-lab class/session (but maybe not; let's think about that).
 Make the assignment due BEFORE the next week's Tuesday lecture class/session (so there's no distractions or topic overlap).

-Here's the proposed assignments:
+Here's some ideas for the proposed assignments:

 <br>

 #### Assign 4 - components

-Create a project that has multiple components.
+Create an app that has multiple components.

 All components will be hosted by the main app-component.
-Therefore, they will be "stacked" from top to bottom.
+Therefore, they will simply be "stacked" from top to bottom.
 No routing.

 However, we will need a simple in-memory data source (similar to what was in early steps/parts of the Tour of Heroes tutorial).

 The goal is to *write components that implement/simulates CRUD activity on data*.
 We will enhance these components in future weeks (and assignments) as we learn more.

-Also, let's look at an easy way to get the Bootstrap CSS library into the project right from the beginning, so that the content will look nicer.
+Also, let's consider getting the Bootstrap CSS library into the project right from the beginning, so that the content will look nicer.
+Peter did a bit of research on this last week, [here's what was learned](https://github.com/peteratseneca/web.next/wiki/2017-10-26-research#bootstrap-and-angular).

 Component for the "get all" use case:
 * Simple version will use `*ngFor` to render table rows, one for each item in the collection